 The Hamburg School Board is committed to making available to students and staff members access to a wide range of electronic learning facilities, equipment, and software, including computers, computer-like equipment (such as tablets), Ipads, computer network systems, and the internet.
 The goal in providing this technology and access is to support the educational objectives and mission of the School District and to promote resource sharing, innovation, problem solving, and communication.
 The District's computers, computer-like equipment, computer network systems and internet connection are not a public access service or a public forum.
-The District has the right to regulate the material created, accessed, stored, transmitted and/or posted through the use of its computers, computer-like equipment, computer network systems and/or internet connection.
+The District has the right to regulate the material created, accessed, stored, transmitted and/or posted through the use of its computers, computer-like equipment, computer network systems and internet systems and/or internet connection.
+The District's computers, computers, computer-like equipment, computer network systems and internet and/or posted through the use of its computers, computer-like equipment, computer network systems and internet systems and/or internet connection.
 The District's computers, computer-like equipment, computer network systems and internet connection are the property of the District and no student or staff member shall have any expectation of privacy in any materials therein.